ww44ss/Exascalar-Analysis-/README.md

 The program saves the files in a folder _results_

 currently the data in the cleaned files are:
- "exascalar" The computed Exacalar Value
+ "ExaRank" Numerical rank of computers based on Exascalar "exascalar" The computed Exacalar Value
  "green500rank" The rank of the system in the Green 500 (Efficiency)
  "top500rank"   The rank of the system in the Top500 (Performance)